216B.2424 Biomass power mandate.

 Subd.
 7. Effect on existing projects.
 The commission may not approve a project proposed after April 25, 2000, which would have an adverse impact on the ability of a project approved before April 25, 2000, to obtain an adequate supply of the fuel source designated for the project.

 Subd.
 8. Agricultural biomass requirement.
-Of the 125 megawatts mandated in subdivision 5, at least 75 megawatts of the generating capacity must be generated by facilities that use agricultural biomass as the principal fuel source.
+Of the 125 megawatts mandated in subdivision 5, or 110 megawatts mandated in subdivision 5a, at least 75 megawatts of the generating capacity must be generated by facilities that use agricultural biomass as the principal fuel source.
 For purposes of this subdivision, agricultural biomass includes only farm-grown closed-loop biomass and agricultural waste, including animal, poultry, and plant wastes.
 For purposes of this subdivision, "principal fuel source" means a fuel source that satisfies at least 75 percent of the fuel requirements of an electric power generating facility.
 Nothing in this subdivision is intended to expand the fuel source requirements of subdivision 5.